PaiSuryaDarshan/E-RASM/README.md

 1. Change and match text fonts of the table entry(s)

-possible ideas for coming projects, NMR and IR formatters
+possible ideas for coming projects:
+1.